recogito/plugin-tei-inliner/README.md

-# plugin-tei-inliner
+# TEI Inline Markup Exporter Plugin

-A plugin for exporting TEI annotations as inline markup
+A plugin for exporting TEI annotations as inline markup.